xster/flutter-wiki/Setting-up-the-Engine-development-environment.md

 For adding IDE support to the Java code in the engine with VSCode, see ["Using VSCode as an IDE for the Android Embedding"](https://github.com/flutter/flutter/wiki/Setting-up-the-Engine-development-environment#using-vscode-as-an-ide-for-the-android-embedding).

-### CQuery (multiple editors)
+### cquery/ccls (multiple editors) [C/C++/Objective-C++]

-Alternatively, [cquery](https://github.com/cquery-project/cquery) is a highly scalable C/C++/Objective-C language server that supports IDE features like go-to-definition, call hierarchy, autocomplete, find reference etc that works reasonably well with our engine repo.
+Alternatively, [cquery](https://github.com/cquery-project/cquery) and a derivative [ccls](https://github.com/MaskRay/ccls) are highly scalable C/C++/Objective-C language server that supports IDE features like go-to-definition, call hierarchy, autocomplete, find reference etc that works reasonably well with our engine repo.

-It [supports](https://github.com/cquery-project/cquery/wiki/Editor-configuration) editors like VSCode, emacs, vim etc.
+They(https://github.com/cquery-project/cquery/wiki/Editor-configuration) [supports](https://github.com/MaskRay/ccls/wiki/Editor-Configuration) editors like VSCode, emacs, vim etc.

 To set up:
 1. Install cquery
-    1. `brew install --HEAD cquery` on osx or
+    1. `brew install cquery` or `brew install ccls` on osx; or
     1. [Build from source](https://github.com/cquery-project/cquery/wiki/Getting-started)
 1. Generate compile_commands.json which our GN tool already does such as via `src/flutter/tools/gn --ios --unoptimized`
-1. Install an editor extension such as [VSCode-cquery](https://marketplace.visualstudio.com/items?itemName=cquery-project.cquery)
+1. Install an editor extension such as [VSCode-cquery](https://marketplace.visualstudio.com/items?itemName=cquery-project.cquery) or [vscode-ccls](https://marketplace.visualstudio.com/items?itemName=ccls-project.ccls)
-    1. VSCode-query requires the compile_commands.json to be at the project root.
-Copy or symlink `src/out/compile_commands.json` to `src/` or `src/flutter`.
+    1. VSCode-query and vscode-ccls requires the compile_commands.json to be at the project root.
+Copy or symlink `src/out/compile_commands.json` to `src/` or `src/flutter` depending on which folder you want to open.
     1. Follow [Setting up the extension](https://github.com/cquery-project/cquery/wiki/Visual-Studio-Code#setting-up-the-extension) to configure VSCode-query.

 ![](https://media.giphy.com/media/xjIrToRDVvMPvjkBcl/giphy.gif)